erg-lang/erg/doc/EN/compiler/refinement_subtyping.md

-# Sieve type
+# Refinement type

-The sieve type is the following type.
+The refinement type is the following type.

 ```python
 {I: Int | I >= 0}